man-group/ftp-coredump/README.md

 This repo contains a script that lets you dump core over FTP, and the associated ansible roles required to set it up.

-If you aren't using ansible, you could just edit the ftp-coredump.sh.j2 script (replace any Jinja2 variables `{{ somevar }}` variables), and also set the `kernel.core_location` sysctl pattern as shown in `ansible/roles/ftp_coredump/defaults/main.yml`.
+If you aren't using ansible, you could just edit the ftp-coredump.sh.j2 script.
+To do that, just replace any Jinja2 `{{somevar}}` variables with actual values, and also set the `kernel.core_location` sysctl pattern as shown in `ansible/roles/ftp_coredump/defaults/main.yml`.